 Get started and create your style

 You can create a presentation style while editing a presentation.
-Start by opening the Design panel in the bubble bar on the right, look for presentation styles (deselect any blocks on your slide if you’re not seeing it), and click New Style:
+Start by opening the Design panel in the bubble bar on the right, look for presentation styles (deselect any blocks on your slide if you’re not seeing it).
+Then, open the menu next to the active style and click New style:

 Alternatively, you can create a new presentation style from the slide editor below your slide.
 Click on the name of your current style, and select New style:

 Either of these options will open up your style builder.
 You can keep it simple and adjust your brand colors and font family, or customize each text style, table, chart, and shape individually.

 By the way, you can also edit your style from relevant inline menus or the editor toolbar.
 For example, clicking on Text in the top toolbar and then Edit will open the style builder as well:

 Define general colors and fonts for your style

 In the Style colors section, you will see all colors used throughout your presentation style.
 Hover over any color to see where it's used in your style.
 Click on a color and you can replace it from the color picker.
 Any elements that previously used that color will instantly be updated.

 Similarly, the Style fonts section shows the fonts used throughout your style.
 If multiple font families are in use, you can hover over them to see which text styles they're associated with.
 To get started, you can select your main font family here first, and make more granular changes to each text style below.
 You can also use your own fonts in Pitch!
 Next, choose a background color or gradient for your slides, and select the colors for hyperlinks and bullet points.